zachlatta/hackclub/workshops/ajar/README.md

 ![](img/live_preview.gif)

-Now each time you save changes to your HTML or Javascript your site will refresh to reflect the changes.
+Now each time you save changes to your HTML or JavaScript your site will refresh to reflect the changes.
 Remember to *save* changes by going to `File > Save`.

 Write the following lines at the end of your `app.js` file: